ancs21/preparation-machine-learning-engineer/README.md

 > It's my note only.
 But, please study with me if you are too.
+I'll build the kanban to tracking very soon.
 Thanks.

 ## Learning English